Our Team

 Eva (she/her) is a Toronto-native author, certified death doula, and human resources professional.
 No stranger to a fast-moving world, she managed some of Toronto’s most renowned restaurants and nightclubs before moving to Victoria in 2021 and becoming the CXO for Rogers Society.
 She has always sought positions and places that allowed her to make an impact within the community and is fueled by being able to create spaces for people to be their most authentic selves, in any form.
 Eva spent several years be-tween Toronto and New York, cultivating events and multi-disciplinary art shows to benefit marginalized artists, as well as CAMH (The Centre for Addiction and Mental Health).
 Making art, and artists more accessible, while providing resources and outlets to the community, is a priority in the work she does.
 Having released her first book in the last year, Eva’s next artistic venture is focused around providing publishing and printing resources to other artists, through PWR Publishing.
 Being able to serve on the VSAC Board would allow her to support a cause close to her heart, using her diverse skill set and life experience.
 Eva is honoured to be able to aid in creating a safe space for others to find healing and hope within.

-Sara Beam – Director
+Elsbet Doucette – Director

-Felix Gilliland – Director
+Preet Grewal – Director

 Roshni Narain – Director

 Roshni is privileged to lived on the traditional territories of the lək̓ʷəŋən peoples.
-She holds the position of Director of Hu-man Rights at UBC.
-She has spent over two decades working in the anti-violence field, and in various positions, including direct sup-port to survivors, developing curriculum and training, and developing feminist-framed services, policies, and programs that emphasize an intersectional understanding of the differing impact on survivors.
+She holds the position of Director of Human Rights at UBC.
+She has spent over two decades working in the anti-violence field, and in various positions, including direct support to survivors, developing curriculum and training, and developing feminist-framed services, policies, and programs that emphasize an intersectional understanding of the differing impact on survivors.
 Much of her career has been in non-profit organizations, and comes to VSAC with a strong understanding of how non-profits work and the challenges they face.
 She is commit-ted to and excited to contribute to furthering the mission and values of VSAC.

 Alaya Simpson – Director